15 Best Upper Body Dumbbell Exercises To Build Muscle

 Range of motion (ROM) is one of the key factors influencing hypertrophy.

-Leaning One-Arm Lateral Flys
+Leaning One-Arm Lateral Raises

 One of the main exercises for building your medial deltoids.
-There really isn’t a better way to hit the side delts than the dumbbell lateral flys.
+There really isn’t a better way to hit the side delts than the dumbbell lateral flyes.
 Although there are some variations you can do to make the exercise more efficient.

-Rear Delt Flys
+Rear Delt Flyes

-For those of you looking to build your rear delts, the reverse flys are a must.
+For those of you looking to build your rear delts, the reverse flyes are a must.
 They allow you get a nice stretch on your posterior deltoids and work them through their full range of motion.

 Just don’t be greedy and take a weight that’s so heavy that your whole back has to step in to get the weight moving.
 Pick a very light weight and do a lot of repetitions.